Photo by Todd and Brad Reed Photography

 Pere Marquette River — This report was submitted to us by a local fisherman.
 After a couple hours fishing on a very cold morning December 27, he landed a 30 inch, 10 pound steelhead.
 The fishing started at daybreak on the river flats near Pere Marquette Lake.
 The air temperature was around 25 degrees with a cold northwest wind 10-15mph.
 Flat fish lures were used with no luck, then put a spawn bag on a set line and got the only fish of the day. — Reported by Advantage Marketing Staff on 1/1/16.

-Pere Marquette River — Should also have good steelhead fishing by the end of the week as rain and warmer temperatures get the fish moving. — Reported by DNR on 2/11/16.
+Pere Marquette River — Should also have good steelhead fishing by the end of the week as rain and warmer temperatures get the fish moving. — Reported by the Michigan DNR on 2/11/16.

 February Fishing Reports